simranthakkar96/Easy-Trip/README.md

 -----------------------------------

 2) Vendor Application
-Splash Screen for the application login and registration for the vendors
+a) Splash Screen for the application
+b) login and registration for the vendors
-Allowing editing of their profile
+c) Allowing editing of their profile
-Allowing restaurants and hotels to insert update and delete their data for the application
+d) Allowing restaurants and hotels to insert update and delete their data for the application

 # Backend
 This application is using PHP and MySql for handling remote server of the application and to perform basic CRUD operation on both the application